-Staff should be aware of the importance of:
+Staff should be aware that:

-- making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up. - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and - challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts, and genitalia, flicking bras, and lifting skirts.
-Dismissing or tolerating such behaviours risks normalising them.
+- the Jubilee academy takes a zero-tolerance approach towards sexual violence and sexual harassment - sexual violence and sexual harassment is not acceptable, is not an inevitable part of growing up - never to make the victim feel they are the problem for making a report or made to feel ashamed for making a report - children might not tell staff about their abuse and it maybe that staff overhear a conversation or the child's behaviour changes - not to tolerate or dismiss sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and - of the challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts, and genitalia, flicking bras, and lifting skirts. - Not to dismiss or tolerate such behaviours risks and normalising them - some groups are potentially more at risk.
+Evidence shows girls, children with SEND and LGBT children are at greater risk. - Sexual assault can result in a range of health needs including physical, mental and sexual health problems and unwanted pregnancy.

-What is Sexual violence and sexual harassment?
+What is Sexual violence, harmful sexual behaviour and sexual harassment?